When Is Tokyo Fashion Week 2025? - Metropolis Japan

 By Metropolis

-Tokyo Fashion Week will take place from March 11 to March 16, 2025, across various iconic venues in the city, including Shibuya Hikarie, Omotesando Hills, and other select locations.
+Tokyo Fashion Week 2025 will take place from March 11 to March 16, 2025, across various iconic venues in the city.
+This includes Harajuku, Shibuya Hikarie, Omotesando Hills, and other select locations.
 Organized by the Japan Fashion Week Organization (JFWO), the event will highlight Japan’s influence on global fashion trends and its ever-evolving creative scene.

 What’s New in 2025?